S. Craig Zahler: Career

 Zahler's second feature film as writer, director, and co-composer was Brawl in Cell Block 99, which stars Vince Vaughn, Jennifer Carpenter, Udo Kier, and Don Johnson.
 This movie received its world premiere at the 74th Venice Film Festival in 2017.
 Actors Fred Melamed and Geno Segers both returned from his debut, and were joined by Marc Blucas, Mustafa Shakir, Thomas Guiry, Willie C. Carpenter, and others.
 The review aggregation website Rotten Tomatoes, the film has an approval rating of 92% based on 75 reviews, with an average rating of 7.3/10.
 The site's critical consensus reads, "Brawl in Cell Block 99 rides a committed Vince Vaughn performance into the brutally violent – and undeniably entertaining – depths of prison-set grindhouse genre fare."
 The movie made year end best of lists for Newsweek, (Justin Chang) L.A.
 Times, Collider, JoBlo.com, (Mike D'Angelo) The A.V.
 Club, and others.
 The picture was a New York Times Critics Pick and was screened at the Museum of Modern Art, where it was added to the permanent collection.

-Zahler's third feature film as writer, director, and co-composer was Dragged Across Concrete, which stars Mel Gibson, Vince Vaughn, Tory Kittles, Michael Jai White, Jennifer Carpenter, Thomas Kretschmann, Laurie Holden, Fred Melamed, Udo Kier, and Don Johnson.
-This movie received its world premiere at the 75th Venice Film Festival in 2018.